AhmadBahr/TicTacToegame/README.md

 1.**Player vs. Player**
 - **Description**: In this mode, two players take turns on the same computer.
 Player 1 uses "X" and Player 2 uses "O."
 - **Gameplay**:
- - Players alternate turns, making one move per turn.
+  -Players alternate turns, making one move per turn.
- - Each player manually selects their move by choosing an empty cell.
+  -Each player manually selects their move by choosing an empty cell.
- - The game continues until one player wins or the game ends in a draw.
+  -The game continues until one player wins or the game ends in a draw.
 - **Interaction**: Both players must be present to play the game, as it requires turn-based input from each player.
  2. **Player vs. AI**
     - **Description**: In this mode, one player (Player 1) competes against an AI opponent.
 Player 1 uses "X," and the AI uses "O."